 Capture The Flag works just like traditional CTF games in first-person shooters, such as Unreal Tournament.
 The players are divided into two teams, and each team has a base that contains a flag.
 The players must try to steal the flag of the opposing team and bring it to their base to score a point (as long as their own flag is in their own base).
 Apart from that, the setup works like a regular Match game, but is played on its own set of eleven maps.

 Tag and Hide & Seek are two closely related gametypes, both played on the Match maps.
 In Tag, one player is IT and much chases the other players.
 Once they hit another player, that player becomes IT as well.
 As long as a player is not IT, their score increases per second, and for every player that is tagged, the Tagger receives 100 points.
 Hide & Seek works similarly.
 At the beginning, the players who are not IT have time to hide.
 Once the hiding time is over, they can't move anymore, and the player who is IT must shoot them.
 Scoring works exactly as in Tag.

 SRB2 features a lot of additional content that can be unlocked by various means.
 This includes several bonus stages, some of which emulate the style and gameplay of other video games.
 To get a full list of unlockables, one must beat the single player campaign.
 Bonus content can be unlocked primarily by two things: Collecting either emblems or the Chaos Emeralds.

 The seven Chaos Emeralds can be acquired by collecting Special Stage Tokens that are hidden in all non-boss acts.
-When the player exits a level after collecting these, they are sent to a Special Stage where they have to collect a certain number of rings in a certain time to collect an emerald.
-In later versions of the game, these special stages will be replaced with stages similar to the SEGA game NiGHTS Into Dreams similar to the zone the token was found in.
+When the player exits a level after collecting these, they are sent to a Special Stage where they originally had to collect a certain number of rings in a certain time to collect an emerald.
+As of Version 2.1, these special stages have been replaced with stages similar to the SEGA game NiGHTS Into Dreams similar to the zone the token was found in.